whyderrick/phase-0-tracks/web_dev/request_cycle/http_requests.md

   - Server rejection.
 "It's not you.
 It's me."

 ## What is the difference between GET and POST requests
+- GET is essentially "please give me x"
+- POST is essentially "please accept x and add it to your collection"

+GET requests info whereas POST adds info to the server (usually the database.)

 ## What is a cookie?
+A piece of data stored on your computer with information about you.
+Initially used for user preferences, but have become much more sophisticated and contain a wider variety of data.

+They're restricted to the site that created them (hence advertising through Google and Facebook).

+Cookies can return information about the client making a given request and tailor the response to the stored preferences or interests of that client.